shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 - You need to refresh your dataset at least three times a day to accommodate the different update times for the different data sources.

-- Your refreshes take a long time as you need to do a full refresh every time to capture any updates that happened to the source systems.
+- Your refreshes take a long time, as you need to do a full refresh every time to capture any updates that happened to the source systems.

 - Any errors in any of the data sources that you are pulling from will